With creamy potatoes, crisp veggies, and a kiss of tangy Kewpie mayo, Japanese Potato Salad is the side that disappears first at every gathering.

 To Serve

-- You can pair this versatle Japanese Potato Salad with just about anything.
+- You can pair this versatile Japanese Potato Salad with just about anything.
 I like to serve it with Karaage (Japanese Fried Chicken) and Hambagu (Japanese Hamburger Steak).
 For a barbecue or potluck, see my list of Japanese recipes that go perfectly with this potato salad.
 It‘s a classic addition to your bento lunchbox, too!
 If you have leftovers, try making my childhood favorite Potato Salad Pork Rolls.

 To Store